Council awards contract for aquatic center repairs

-Pool to close January 17, re-open mid-May
+Pool to close January 17, re-open for summer season

 The Vacaville City Council on Tuesday awarded an $893,627 contract for repairs to the Walter V. Graham Aquatic Center adjacent to the Three Oaks Community Center.